 9. Create New Pages

 Now for something easier: pages.
-The first thing to learn here is that you create them in one place and make them appear in another.
-This is a general thing to keep in mind throughout the tutorial that anything you make in Joomla won’t automatically show up on your site.
+The first thing to learn here is that you create them in one place and make them appear on your site in another.
+This is a general principle in Joomla – anything you create won’t automatically show up on the front end until you assign it to a menu.

-Now you only need to input a Menu Title at the top (which is the text that will appear in the menu) and make sure the menu to assign it to is selected on the right.
-When you now save and close, you can use the three-dot icon on the left to drag menu items around and change their order.
+Input a Menu Title at the top (this is the text that will appear in the navigation) and make sure the correct menu is selected on the right.
+When you save and close, you can use the drag handles on the left to rearrange menu items and change their order.

 11. Add a Blog Section